Rainitis/HK-COVID-19-CFR/README.md

 There are 2 .R scripts in this repository, which describes the demographic of Covid-19 patients in Hong Kong with different groups and the survival analysis respectively (Essay Code_Demograph.R and Essay Code_Survival Anlysis.R).

 In Essay Code_Demograph.R, it is divided into 4 different parts: The demographic of district/territory, the correlation matrix in Covid-19 patients, the case fatality rate (CFR) among reporting delay & hospitalization time, and time series plot of Covid-19 cases & death.
 To generate the picture you required, you  need to run all the packages/codes mentioned in the top 19 lines of code.
-Then,use Ctrl + F and type the following sentences to find your target figure:
+Then,use Ctrl + F to open the search function and type the following sentences to find your target figure:

 For the demographic of district/territory: #District & Territory Demographic.